stratumn/postgraphile-plugin-hashid/README.md

 Rules about `Message`

 - The message summary should be a one-sentence description of the change.
-- First letter of the message is uppercase.
+- First letter of the message should be uppercase.
 - The issue number should be mentioned at the end.
   - The commit message should say "(fixes #1234)" at the end of the description if it closes out an existing issue (replace 1234 with the issue number).
   - If the commit doesn't completely fix the issue, then use (refs #1234) instead of (fixes #1234).